 • our finance system then gets a prompt to create an invoice (for system use only) - the practitioner will be sent a ‘remittance’ once payment has been received.

-However, if the practitioner doesn’t pay their APC fee (because they have an arrangement where their employer has agreed to pay it on their behalf (as part of a ‘bulk funding’ arrangement) then the practitioner needs to provide the following information to their employer:
+However, if the practitioner doesn’t pay their APC fee (because they have an arrangement where their employer has agreed to pay it on their behalf as part of a ‘bulk funding’ arrangement, then the practitioner needs to provide the following information to their employer:

-• name, registration number (in case there are two people with the same name), SO number and the amount/APC fee.
+• name, registration number (in case there are two people with the same name), an SO number and the amount/APC fee.

 The employer then emails us at accounts@medci.co.nz with the following details: